blockmatic-icebox/powerstack/README.md

 Front-end architecture, coding guidelines and boilerplates for web3 react applications.
 ## General Philosophy

 The dApp Architecture project aims to facilitate starting up quickly and following industry best practices.
 The project provides a well documented architecture and guidelines to avoid common pitfalls.

-If you are new to Web3 and its concepts Nader Dabit's talk at Next.js Conf 2021 [Defining the Web3 Stack](https://www.youtube.com/watch?v=f9XRH7bjV8M) is great resource to get started.
+If you are new to Web3 and its concepts Nader Dabit's talk at Next.js Conf 2021 [Defining the Web3 Stack](https://www.youtube.com/watch?v=f9XRH7bjV8M) is a great resource to get started.

 The React dApp Architecture follows the following design principles:
 ### The Best Code is No Code